Rohit-06/Test/README.md

 # Test
-This is only a readme file thank u
+This is only a readme file thank u and have a nice day